 Optus and Telstra NBN at a glance

 Optus and Telstra are known for their massive mobile market share, and each offer their own 4G and 5G networks.
-But if you’re looking for fixed-line broadband, Telstra and Optus also serve up some great NBN plans across the NBN 25, NBN 50 and NBN 100 speed tiers.
+If you’re looking for fixed-line broadband, Telstra and Optus also serve up some great NBN plans across the NBN 25, NBN 50 and NBN 100 speed tiers.

 At the time of writing, all Telstra NBN plans come with a free three months of standard BINGE access or new and returning customers.
 Telstra also offers customers the option to bundle in specialised Foxtel packages on any NBN plan, including Movies and Sports channels, and you’re also able to add Kayo Sports streaming.
 If you’re a gamer, Telstra’s Xbox All Access packages feature an included Xbox console, as well as unlimited data.

 Telstra Standard NBN 25 plans

 Unlike Optus, Telstra offers Standard Speed NBN 25 plans as an entry-level NBN option.
 Telstra’s NBN 25 offers start at $80 per month for unlimited data and operate on a month-to-month contract, with the option of a bundled Telstra TV for an extra $9 a month.
 Telstra’s NBN 25 plans offer a typical evening speed of 25Mbps, and both plans come with a bundled phone included.

-Telstra’s deal includes a $216 modem if you stay connected for 24 months, and for online purchases, Telstra’s $99 connection fee is currently waved.
+Telstra’s deal includes a $216 modem included if you stay connected for 24 months, and for online purchases, Telstra’s $99 connection fee is currently waived.